 -

-Both female and male creative role models (including visits from artists/visits to galleries/artists studios)
+A diverse range of creative role models (including visits from artists/visits to galleries/artists studios)

-That for many schools, an ongoing exploration of materials will provide an accessible and effective starting point.
+For many schools, an ongoing exploration of materials will provide an accessible and effective starting point.
 This exploration (of materials used for drawing, sculpture, painting, printmaking etc) will help the children grow in confidence and understanding and promote self-directed learning.
 Manipulating materials helps children explore processes, and these in turn can be applied to concepts.
 Many of the resources in the subject areas (see links above or below) centre around an exploration of materials and processes.

 You might want to consider: